 15. Instant Pot Kung Pao Chicken from Slap Dash Mom

-Soy sauce, honey, and hot chili paste are the trio that bring life to Kung Pao chicken.
+Soy sauce, honey, and hot chili paste are the trio that brings life to Kung Pao chicken.
 This is another poultry favorite from your go-to Chinese restaurant that you can easily make at home.
 Throw it on the meal prep menu and top off some pre-cooked rice with it when the craving hits.

-16. Chinese Pulled Pork from Primal Palate
+16. Instant Pot Chinese Pulled Pork from Primal Palate

 BBQ and Chinese just go hand in hand.
 There’s no denying the incredible results you get.
 This is a great recipe to experiment with fusion cuisine, and you’ll know it was worth the (minimal) effort the moment it hits your plate!
 It’s pure bliss over a plate of stir-fried veggies.